Why are my brakes squeaking?

 Do your brakes need replacing?

 In some cases, such as if your pads are worn or thinned, squeaky brakes may indicate that your brake pads need replacing.
-As well as squeaky brake pads, you may also experience pulling – if you feel the steering wheel pulling your vehicle in different directions; vibrations – typically from a vibrating brake pedal, which indicates warped brake discs; or unusual brake movement – especially if the brake pad feels ‘mushy’, or goes to the floor before engaging in the brakes.
+As well as squeaky brake pads, you may also experience pulling – if you feel the steering wheel pulling your vehicle in different directions; vibrations – typically from a vibrating brake pedal, which can indicate warped brake discs; or unusual brake movement – especially if the brake pad feels ‘mushy’, or goes to the floor before engaging in the brakes.
 Unsure if you need new brakes?
 Learn how to tell if you need new brakes from our informative guide.

 Find out more about if your brakes are working effectively and what brake repair work you could require from our car brakes section.
 Simply locate your nearest Formula One Autocentre, or contact a member of our team for more information why your car brakes are squeaking.